KaiAragaki/kai_wip-website/content/posts/2024-09-22_deviation-deep-dive-pt1/index.md

 Even still, *why* this formula the way it is isn't immediately obvious.

-First of all, why do we care about measuring deviance?
+First of all, why do we care about measuring deviation?

-Deviance is a good thing to measure: it's a measure of how squirrely the numbers are.
+Deviation is a good thing to measure: it's a measure of how squirrely the numbers are.
 For instance, it tells us a little bit about the reliability of a value.
 If we know that our weatherman is *on average* correct, but his variability is huge, you might prefer a weatherman who - while not entirely accurate - won't tell you that it's going to be 1000F out today, up from yesterdays -900F.

 ## Developing SD From Ground Up